jamt9000/DVE/README.md

 |  64 | hourglass | 0.93 | 2.37 | 12.6M | [config](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/celeba-hourglass-64d-dve/0618_103501/config.json), [model](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/models/celeba-hourglass-64d-dve/0618_103501/model_best.pth), [log](http:/www.robots.ox.ac.uk/~vgg/research/DVE/data/log/celeba-hourglass-64d-dve/0618_103501/info.log) |

-**Notes**: The error metrics for the `hourglass` model are included for completeness, but are not exactly comparable to the performance of the smallnet due to very slight differences in the cropping ratios used by the two architectures (0.3 for smallnet, 0.294 for Hourglass).
-The numbers are normalised to account for the difference in input size, so they are approximately comparable.
-Some of the logs are generated from existing logfiles that were created with a slightly older version of the codebase (these differences only affect the log format, rather than the training code itself - the log generator can be found [here](misc/update_deprecated_exps.py).)
-TODO(Samuel): Explain why IOD isn't used as a metric here.
+**Notes**: The error metrics for the `hourglass` model, which are included for completeness, are approximately (but are not exactly) comparable to the metrics for the `smallnet` due to very slight differences in the cropping ratios used by the two architectures (0.3 for smallnet, 0.294 for Hourglass).

 ### Landmark Regression

 **Protocol Description**: To transform the learned dense embeddings into landmark predictions, we use the same approach as [3].
-For each target dataset, we freeze the dense embeddings and learn to peg onto them a collection of 50 "virtual" keypoints via a spatial softmax .
+For each target dataset, we freeze the dense embeddings and learn to peg onto them a collection of 50 "virtual" keypoints via a spatial softmax.
 These virtual keypoints are then used to regress the target keypoints of the dataset.

 **MAFL landmark regression**